Where Can You Get Quarters? 12 Places You Can Get Them

 1. Banks

 You’ll have the best chance of receiving a roll of quarters if you are a customer with a bank account.
-A bank teller may tend to be more willing to honor a request to get quarters when it comes from a client.
+A bank teller may be more willing to honor a client’s request for quarters.

 People who use online banks might have trouble with this strategy.
 If you aren’t a customer at the bank you are trying to get coins from, you may face some resistance or have to pay a fee.